Form 1040-V: Payment voucher explained – when, where, and how to pay your taxes

 - Use the correct IRS mailing address.
 The IRS has multiple locations, and the right address depends on where you live.

-Pro Tip: Pay a little extra if you’re unsure about the exact tax amount.
+Important: Pay a little extra if you’re unsure about the exact tax amount.
 The IRS will automatically apply the overpayment to your future tax bill or refund the excess, but underpaying could trigger penalties and interest.

 Form 1040-V preview